 Accident history doesn’t have to be a deal-breaker, but it’s something you need to know about before buying a used car.
 Damage history impacts a vehicle’s value, and if not fixed properly, it can impact its safety as well.
 One in three vehicles have been in an accident, so get peace of mind that you’re getting a safe car at a fair price with a vehicle history report from CARFAX Canada.

-Did you know 45% of vehicles have a registered lien?
+Did you know over 40% of vehicles have a registered lien?
 Buying a vehicle with a lien could leave you responsible for the previous owner’s debt, and the vehicle could be repossessed.
 This is unique to Canada, so it’s especially important for Canadian used car buyers to search for liens in every province the vehicle’s been registered or had its registration renewed.

 An inspection by a trusted mechanic will pinpoint any existing conditions and highlight issues that could arise in the future.
 If you have the history of the vehicle, the mechanic can investigate to make sure any previous damage has been properly repaired.